ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

   extract_css: true
 ```

-You can have that as `false` during development or testing, but it's needed for production.
-I'd recommend you at least try with this as `true` during development to verify it will create the right files for production.
+You can set that as `false` during development or testing, but it's needed for production.
+I'd recommend you at least try it as `true` during development to verify that it will create the right files for production.

 ### Images